 No, neither the HDD nor the SSD will be automatically converted to APFS.
 You can choose, however, to erase the SSD as APFS prior to cloning to it.
-Both APFS and HFS are valid destination formats when using Carbon Copy Cloner 5 on High Sierra.
-I consider this to be a handy little "hidden feature" insofar as it allows you to stick with HFS+ on an SSD if doing so is a requirement for third-party software compatibility.
-You can convert the SSD to APFS at any time in the future (after it has High Sierra on it) by booting to the Recovery volume (Command+R on startup).
-Then in Disk Utility select the SSD and choose File (menu) > Convert to APFS.
+Both APFS and HFS are valid destination formats when using Carbon Copy Cloner 5 on High Sierra (and later OSes).

-After upgrading to High Sierra, what do I need to do to my backup disk?
+If the OS upgrade converted my startup disk to APFS, what do I need to do to my backup disk?
 Do I have to erase it as APFS?

 Note that this is also applicable to a Macintosh running in Target Disk Mode.
-If you upgrade one Mac to High Sierra via the Installer, you cannot boot a second Mac into Target Disk Mode, attach it to the first, then clone High Sierra to the Mac in Target Disk Mode.
-The required firmware upgrade cannot be applied to the Mac that is booted in Target Disk Mode, you must run the macOS High Sierra Installer on that second Mac.
-Once the second Mac has received the firmware upgrade via the macOS High Sierra Installer, you can clone the first Mac to the second Mac booted in Target Disk Mode.
+If you upgrade one Mac to High Sierra (or later) via the Installer, you cannot boot a second Mac into Target Disk Mode, attach it to the first, then clone High Sierra (or later) to the Mac in Target Disk Mode.
+The required firmware upgrade cannot be applied to the Mac that is booted in Target Disk Mode, you must run the macOS Installer on that second Mac.
+Once the second Mac has received the firmware upgrade via the macOS Installer, you can clone the first Mac to the second Mac booted in Target Disk Mode.

 Yes, CCC 5 can clone to and from encrypted APFS volumes (aka FileVault encryption).
 Note that CCC doesn't play any role in the encryption process – encryption is a function of the volume, not of the tool that's writing a file.
 If you enable FileVault on your startup disk, then the files on your startup disk will be encrypted.
 Those files are decrypted on-the-fly by the filesystem when they're opened by an application.
 Likewise, if you enable FileVault on the destination volume (e.g. via the Security Preference Pane while booted from the backup), then the files on the destination will be encrypted.
 CCC doesn't have to encrypt those files, they're encrypted on-the-fly by the filesystem as the bits are written to disk.